GrandpaHetRocks/Neural-Network-Numpy/README.md

 ### Softmax

 ## Loss Function Employed: Cross Entropy Loss
+### Optimization Using SGD

-### Hyper-Parmas: Epochs, Layer sizes, Activation Function Used
+### Hyper-Parmas: Epochs, Layer sizes, Activation Function Used, Batch Size, Learning Rate

 Comparisons also made with SkLearn's NN, and lossed and testing accuracies are compared